-Tie-breaker A game that is played to break a tied ranking at the end of the tee line.
+Tie-breaker A game that is played to break a tied ranking at the end of the round robin.

-Top of the House The area within the house that lies between the hog line and the with the rules.
+Top of the House The area within the house that lies between the hog line and the tee line.

-Umpire The person(s) responsible for the conduct of the game in accordance
+Umpire The person(s) responsible for the conduct of the game in accordance with the rules.